-The Federal government of Nigerian has launched the Nigerian Consumer Credit Corporation (CrediCorp) to provide affordable and accessible credit to working Nigerians.
+Consumer credit in Nigeria is becoming more popular since last year, when the federal government of Nigeria launched the Nigerian Consumer Credit Corporation (CrediCorp) to provide affordable and accessible credit to working Nigerians.
 This initiative is designed to help people access essential goods and services through structured, low-interest or interest-free loans.

 See Also: FME TVET Initiative: How to Apply, Application Portal, and Courses